rolling-scopes-school/tasks/react/modules/tasks/queries.md

    - Data loading states should be visible to users (loading indicators)
    - Error states should be properly handled and displayed to users
    - The cached data should persist between page navigations
-   - Implement at least one optimistic update (e.g., when selecting/unselecting items)

 ## Technical Requirements